aditi181920/competitive_pro/algo/fundamental_ds/trie/trie_intro.md

 **TRIE / PREFIX-TREE / NARY TREE / KEYWORD TREE:**
 --

--> Rooted tree typically used to store strings. \
+-> Rooted tree typically used to store strings (can also store number or keys though). \
--> each string starts at the root and each edge in the tree represents a single character
+-> each string starts at the root and each edge in the tree represents a single character ([or bit/digit)

 **STRUCTURE:**
 --